What is comment spam?

 It’s mostly about links and a little bit about traffic.

 You will have noticed that most of your spam comments arrive with a couple of links (usually to a site selling Ugg boots, other forms of clothing or shoes, or other products not suitable for a family-friendly site such as this one!).
-The aim of the spammer is to have their comment approved on your site so that it then displays underneath your post for all to see (including search engines).
+The spammer aims to have their comment approved on your site so that it then displays underneath your post for all to see (including search engines).

 Search engines can attribute importance to a web page based on the number and quality of links coming into a page.
 Although there are moves afoot to lessen the value given to links (or rather to increase the value attributed to other factors such as social media engagement), comment spam is still a cheap and effective way for perpetrators to artificially boost the ranking of their websites.